-• Background Monitoring Well OB-12
+Background Monitoring Well OB-12

-In spring 2023, all parameters met the ODWQS except TDS, chloride, hardness, and sodium.
-In summer 2023, all parameters met the ODWS except TDS and manganese.
-Groundwater quality at OB-12 in 2023 was interpreted to be impacted by road salt from winter road maintenance activities at the nearby Norway Lake Road and the transfer station of the site.
+In 2024, all parameters met the ODWQS except for manganese (November only).
+Historically, groundwater quality at OB-12 interpreted to be impacted by road salt from winter road maintenance activities at the nearby Norway Lake Road and the transfer station of the site.

-Monitoring Well OB-3
+• Monitoring Well OB-3

 Groundwater at monitoring well OB-3 is considered most representative of leachate quality in the overburden unit given the proximity of the well to the existing limit of waste and the interpreted groundwater flow direction.
-In 2023, all parameters met the ODWS except alkalinity, TDS, chloride

-(September), hardness, iron (September), and manganese.
+In 2024, all parameters met the ODWS except for alkalinity, TDS, chloride (November only), DOC (July only), hardness, and manganese.
 Overburden groundwater at this location was interpreted to be impacted by landfill-related factors and winter road maintenance operations at the transfer station of the site.

-• Monitoring Well OB-8
+Monitoring Well OB-8